swaroopar/inprogress-engineer/docs/java/files.md

 # Files

-It is important to understand file management since everything is a file in Unix.
+It's important to understand file management since everything is a file in Unix.
-Also since all IO involves files, understanding the foundation of it is necessary in building high-performance applications.
-Everything in this document can be simply applied to all IOs and not just regular hard disk files.
+Also since all IO involves files, understanding the foundation of it's necessary in building high-performance applications.
+Everything in this document can be simply applied to all IO and not just regular hard disk files.

 ## Byte Buffers